C

 mother and baby sandhill crane

-Both parents are involved in caring for the young
+Both parents are involved in caring for the young.

 These birds are monogamous.
 This means they have a lifelong mate.
-They typically find this mate during their second or third year of life.
+They typically find their mate during their second or third year of life.
 But they do not successfully breed for several years.
 To attract a mate, young birds perform a mating dance.
 They flap their wings, bow, jump, and throw small sticks or plants.

-During their first breeding attempts they often fail.
+During their first breeding attempts, they often fail.
 Sometimes this period of failure leads to a “divorce” of the birds to find new mates.
 As long as they breed successfully, a male and female will stay together in their lifelong pairing.

 These birds breed according to the individual breeding season of their species.
 The season depends on local climate and conditions.
-Migrating birds breed immediately upon arriving in their summer habitat from late spring to early summer.
+Migrating birds breed immediately upon arriving in their summer habitat, from late spring to early summer.
 Tropical birds typically prefer to breed during wet or monsoon seasons.

 The eggs hatch about a month after laying.
 When the chicks hatch, their parents feed them until the babies can fly away from the nest.
 This is typically after two months.
 Young birds can reproduce at three to five years of age.